• Skip to main content

 Instructions

-• Preheat the oven to 350 and grease a 10-inch Bundt pan with butter and flour.
+• Preheat the oven to 350℉.
+Grease and flour a 10-inch bundt pan with melted butter and all-purpose flour.
+Set aside.

-• In a medium sized mixing bowl, combine flour and baking powder.
-Then set aside.
+• To a medium sized mixing bowl, add flour, baking powder, baking soda, and salt.
+Whisk to combine, then set aside.

-• In a small bowl, combine powdered sugar, lemon juice, lemon zest, and butter and beat until combined.
+• In a small bowl, combine powdered sugar, lemon juice, lemon zest, and butter.
+Stir well to combine.

 Nutrition